 The archdiocese has had fifteen auxiliary bishops over the course of its history.
 Researchers are currently able to access the papers of the first auxiliary bishop, Owen B. Corrigan (d.
 1929), through the third auxiliary bishop, Jerome D. Sebastian (d.
 1960).
 The papers of Bp.
 Thomas Mardaga (d.
 1984), Bp.
 T. Austin Murphy (d.
 1991), and Bp.
 P. Francis Murphy (d.
 1999) are closed.
 Please click here to see a more detailed description of the collection.

-Records of the Chancellor’s Office.
-Size: 138 document cases, 41 records storage boxes, and 1 scrapbook; date range: c.
-1886-1994.
-Letters to and from the Chancellors of the Archdiocese of Baltimore, 1922-1982, 44 document cases and 14 records storage boxes; typed finding aid; available on microfilm.
+Correspondence and Subject Files of the Chancellors of the Archdiocese of Baltimore, 1922-1990, 157 document cases; 55 records storage boxes, and 1 scrapbook.
 Contains incoming and outgoing correspondence of the Chancellor’s office together with subject files.
-Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan, whose correspondence is arranged into two series: 1) alpha-chron and 2) topically.
-Records through 1947 are open to researchers.
+Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan (1935-1948), whose correspondence is arranged in two series: 1) alpha-chron and 2) topical.
+Records through 1961 are open to researchers.

 Parish Correspondence Files, c.
-1898–1989; 42 records storage boxes; no finding aid available.
+1898–1989; 46 records storage boxes and 2 document cases; no finding aid available.
 Contains the incoming and outgoing correspondence between the parishes of the archdiocese and the chancery, largely concerning administrative and financial matters.
-Records through 1947 are open to researchers.
+Records through 1961 are open to researchers.

 Archbishops’ of Baltimore Papers.
 The papers of the following Archbishops of Baltimore have been microfilmed: John Carroll, Leonard Neale, Ambrose Maréchal, James Whitfield, Samuel Eccleston, Francis P. Kenrick, Martin J. Spalding, and James R. Bayley.
 The microfilm is available for researchers to work with at the Associated Archives and the University of Notre Dame.